 High-precision detailed surveys are also used in archeology to detect walls, foundations, ditches, channels, foci and other objects magnetized under conditions of exposure to temperature.

-- Magnetometric surveying using UAV;
+- Magnetometric survey using UAV;

 - Marine magnetometric survey;

-- Searching for unexploded ordnance;
+- Search UXO (search for unexploded ordnance);

-- Study of archaeological objects;
+- Study of archaeological sites;

 Ground-Based Magnetometric Survey